On reconstruction of inclusions in a heat conductive body from dynamical boundary data over a finite time interval: Introduction

 Note that Varadhan \cite{V} considered the asymptotic behaviour as $\tau\longrightarrow\infty$ of the solution of the problem

-He used the behaviour to establish the short time asymtotics of the {\it heat kernel}.
+He used the behaviour to establish the short-time asymtotics of the {\it heat kernel}.
 See also \cite{N} and references therein for the subject itself.
 Theorem 1.1 shows that this type of solutions can be applied to inverse initial boundary value problems for parabolic equations over a {\it finite} time interval.

 In \cite{I} Ikehata considered an inverse obstacle scattering problem whose governing equation is given by the wave equation in three dimensions.
 The observation data are given by a wave field measured on a known surface surrounding unknown obstacles over a {\it finite} time interval.
 The wave is generated by an initial data with compact support outside the surface.
 Applying the idea of the enclosure method, he established an extraction formula of the distance from a given point outside the surface to obstacles from the data.
 To establish the formula he made use of the solution $v\in H^1(\Bbb R^3)$ of the inhomogeneous modified Helmholtz equation